Proven-Paradox/shaper-system/Handbook.md

 When you use a single target Ward that normally has a Minor action requirement, you may increase that to a Major action.
 If you do, the Ward affects one square.
 Applying this Technique counts as using a Careful action, even on Abilities that normally do not have the [Careful] tag.

 ## General Powers
+**Defensive Lock**
+When being attacked by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
+This increases the Upkeep of Lock On by 1.

 **Elemental Attunement**
 When you gain this power, pick one of the following: Fire, Cold, Sky, Earth, Light, or Dark.
 Whenever you use an Ability with the [Elemental] tag, you may chose to deal damage of the corresponding type.
 Special: You may take this Power more than once, choosing a different element each time.
 The first time you gain an Ability with the [Elemental] tag, you also automatically gain Elemental Attunement for free once.
 Every additional instance of this Power costs 3 XP.

+**Offensive Lock**
+When attacking a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
+This increases the Upkeep of Lock On by 1.

+**Pursuit Lock**
+Once per round, when an opponent you have Locked On to moves, you may choose to follow them.
+This is only possible if the Locked On foe is within Short distance.

 **Wardsense**
 You are able to sense and identify wards placed by enemies accurately.